cimo/Docker_server/README.md

 3) Modify file with your configuration, save and close the file.

-4) Add shared folder in your docker and write on terminal:
+4) Add your path in the shared folder docker dashboard and write on terminal:

     docker-compose up -d --build

+5) Add in your hosts file:

+    127.0.0.1 localhost
+    127.0.0.1 localhost-php7

-5) Write on your browser "https://your_domain:your_portainer_port".
+6) Write on your browser "https://your_domain:your_portainer_port".

 <b>By CIMO - https://reinventsoftware.org</b>